Joc Pederson Player Props: Giants vs. Diamondbacks

-The San Francisco Giants, including Joc Pederson and his .576 slugging percentage over his past 10 games, take on starter Merrill Kelly and the Arizona Diamondbacks at Oracle Park, Saturday at 4:05 PM ET.
+The San Francisco Giants and Joc Pederson (.394 slugging percentage over his past 10 games, including one homer), take on starter Ryne Nelson and the Arizona Diamondbacks at Oracle Park, Sunday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.
+He strung together two hits (going 2-for-4 with a triple and two RBI) in his last game against the Diamondbacks.

 Joc Pederson Game Info & Props vs. the Diamondbacks